Ab9laziz/Final_Year_project/README.md

 1. Clone the repository.
 2. Change directory to the location of this repository.
-3. Create a `.env` file using the included `.env.example` as an example.
-4. Generate a secret key for your app and paste into the SECRET_KEY section of .env file you can find generate the key from [here](https://djecrety.ir/)
-5. Create and start your preferred Python virtual environment.
+3.Create and start your preferred Python virtual environment.
 For more information on how to set up a virtual environment, check the instructions on [this link](https://tutorial.djangogirls.org/en/django_installation/).
 Install the required libraries by running the commands below, by changing to the project directory.